Decomposing Tensor Spaces via Path Signatures: Abstract

 \section{Abstract}

 The signature of a path is a sequence of tensors whose entries are iterated integrals, playing a key role in stochastic analysis and applications.
 The set of all signature tensors at a particular level gives rise to the universal signature variety.
 We show that the parametrization of this variety induces a natural decomposition of the tensor space via representation theory, and connect this to the study of path invariants.
-We also examine the question of determining what is the tensor rank of a signature tensor.
+We also reveal certain constraints that apply to the rank and symmetry of a signature tensor.